Rules on advertising

 - you have a special offer, and it is clear when the offer is valid

-- you compare products with a designation of origin (for example feta or Parma ham) with equal products
+- you compare with a product with designation of origin (for example feta or Parma ham) if your product also has this designation of origin

 - you do not represent products or services as imitations of or counterfeit (fake) of a protected trademark or protected trade name